2019–20 Welsh Premier Women's League: League Cup

 This was the seventh season of the WPWL Cup.
 The competition was revamped to include a group stage with each team playing two home games and two away games, with the top two teams progressing to the semi-final.
 Swansea City topped Group 1, with Cardiff City finishing runners up.
 Cardiff Met. topped Group 2, with Port Talbot Town finishing runners up.
 In the semi-finals, Cardiff Met. beat Cardiff City on penalties following a 2–2 draw and would have gone on to play Swansea City in the final after their 3–0 victory over Port Talbot Town.
 The final did not end up taking place and as such there was no winner of the competition.
+The following season was cut short due to the COVID-19 pandemic, during which the league was rebranded to the Adran Premier.
+The next League Cup would be the 2021-22 Adran Trophy.